PG22RafaelGazetti/ProceduralGenerationDungeon/Readme.txt

 # *** How to use ***
 ---------------------------------------
 Open the porject on Unity and open the scene: "SampleScene", hit play, and go back to scene view to see the dungeon.
-You can change the size of the grid clicking on the "Generator" in the hierarchy and changing the size variable
+You can change the size of the grid clicking on the "Generator" in the hierarchy and changing the size variable.